arm/remoteproc-runtime/docs/PERMISSION_SETTING.md

    Add similar lines for each additional remoteproc device (e.g., remoteproc1, remoteproc2, etc.) as needed.

-3. Apply the change in remoteproc.conf using root permission.
+3. Apply the change in remoteproc.conf.
 This needs to be done on each boot:
    ```sh
    sudo systemd-tmpfiles --create /etc/tmpfiles.d/remoteproc.conf
    ```